How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 • Keep your Google Business Profile, Wikipedia page, and profiles on platforms like CollegeXpress up to date.

 • Check for outdated information, respond to reviews, and optimize your Google Business Profile with campus photos, current information, and relevant categories.
 Tip: Use the “products” feature for academic programs.
+Tip: Stay up to date with how to submit requests for changes to your Google Business Profile.

 Optimize Images and Videos for Search